riship1999/CMPE_255/Decision_trees_ensemble/README.md

-# Machine Learning Models from Scratch and Advanced Techniques
+# Decision Trees and Ensemble

 ## 1. Gradient Boosting (GBM) from Scratch
 - **Task**: Implement Gradient Boosting from scratch and demonstrate in Colab.